-Publish Content Produced by Experts
+Publish Content Written By Subject Matter Experts

 Google talks about a scenario where it won’t penalize a website even when an expert doesn’t produce the content.

 Google emphasizes a lot on the health niche.
 So, websites falling under medical YMYL sites should pay particular attention when creating content.

-For non-YMYL topics, you don’t require any expertise; however, you must research on the topic and provide relevant information.
+For non-YMYL topics, you don’t require any expertise; however, you must research the topic and provide relevant information.

-Support Facts with Authentic Sources
+Support Facts With Authentic Sources

-So, whenever you create a new piece of content, you must check (and re-check) the facts & stats and link/mention their credible sources.
+Whenever you create a new piece of content, you must check (and re-check) the facts & stats and link/mention their credible sources.

-Get More POSITIVE Reviews
+Get More Positive Reviews

 Google advises search quality raters to thoroughly research the authoritativeness and trustworthiness of a website by checking its reviews on several reviewing sites.

 To improve your page quality, online reputation, and ultimately, your E-A-T, you must focus on getting more positive reviews on websites that matter and fall under your niche.

 But not all reviews are positive, so whenever you receive negative reviews, you must not ignore them but handle them by providing proper solutions.

-Get a Wikipedia Page
+Get A Wikipedia Page